- UCAS course code

 For modules that do not have examination components the marks and feedback for the final assessed component are not subject to the 15 working day rule and will be released with the examination results.

 You will receive feedback on assessed essays in a standard format.
-This will rate your essay in terms of various aspects of the argument that you have presented your use of sources and the quality of the style and presentation of the essay.
+This will rate your essay in terms of various aspects of the argument that you have presented, the analyses conducted, your use of sources and the quality of the style and presentation of the essay.
 If you have any queries about the feedback that you have received you should make an appointment to see your tutor.

 |Scheduled activity hours|